Extraterrestrial

 Story & Plot Summary: Extraterrestrial

-Quick Plot Summary: Extraterrestrial is a Horror, Science Fiction film that crafts an atmosphere of dread and suspense, using psychological terror and visual scares.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2014, Extraterrestrial is a Horror, Science Fiction film directed by Colin Minihan.
+The narrative crafts an atmosphere of dread and suspense, using psychological terror and visual scares.
+This summary provides a scannable look at the movie's central conflict involving Brittany Allen.

 Story Breakdown